Finland: Civil war and early independence

-On 27 January 1918 the government's began to disarm the Russian forces in Pohjanmaa.
-The socialists gained control of southern Finland and Helsinki, but the White government continued in exile from Vaasa.
-This sparked the brief but bitter civil war.
-The Whites, who were supported by Imperial Germany, prevailed over the Reds, which were guided by Kullervo Manner's desire to make the newly independent country a Finnish Socialist Workers' Republic (also known as "Red Finland") and part of the RSFSR.
-After the war, tens of thousands of Reds and suspected sympathizers were interned in camps, where thousands were executed or died from malnutrition and disease.
-Deep social and political enmity was sown between the Reds and Whites and would last until the Winter War and even beyond.
-The civil war and the 1918–1920 activist expeditions called "Kinship Wars" into Soviet Russia strained Eastern relations.
+On 27 January 1918, the government began to disarm the Russian forces in Ostrobothnia.
+The socialists took control of southern Finland and Helsinki, but the white government continued in exile in Vaasa.
+This led to a short but bitter civil war.
+The Whites, backed by Imperial Germany, prevailed over the Reds and their self-proclaimed Finnish Socialist Workers' Republic.
+After the war, tens of thousands of Reds were interned in camps where thousands were executed or died of malnutrition and disease.
+A deep social and political enmity was sown between the Reds and the Whites that would last until the Winter War and beyond.
+The civil war and the activist expeditions to Soviet Russia in 1918–1920, known as the "Kinship Wars", strained relations with the East.

-After brief experimentation with monarchy, when an attempt to make Prince Frederick Charles of Hesse King of Finland was unsuccessful, Finland became a presidential republic, with K. J. Ståhlberg elected as its first president in 1919.
-As a liberal nationalist with a legal background, Ståhlberg anchored the state in liberal democracy, supported the rule of law, and embarked on internal reforms.
-Finland was also one of the first European countries to strongly aim for equality for women, with Miina Sillanpää serving in Väinö Tanner's cabinet as the first female minister in Finnish history in 1926–1927.
-The Finnish–Russian border was defined in 1920 by the Treaty of Tartu, largely following the historic border but granting Pechenga (Petsamo) and its Barents Sea harbour to Finland.
-Finnish democracy did not experience any Soviet coup attempts and likewise survived the anti-communist Lapua Movement.
+After a brief experiment with monarchy, when an attempt to make Prince Frederick Charles of Hesse the king of Finland failed, a republican constitution was adopted and Finland became a presidential republic, with K. J. Ståhlberg elected as its first president on 25 July 1919.
+A liberal nationalist with a legal background, Ståhlberg anchored the state in liberal democracy, promoted the rule of law and initiated internal reforms.
+Finland was also one of the first European countries to strongly promote women's equality, with Miina Sillanpää becoming the first female minister in Finnish history in Väinö Tanner's cabinet in 1926–1927.
+The Finnish-Russian border was established in 1920 by the Treaty of Tartu, which largely followed the historical border but gave Finland Pechenga (Petsamo) and its Barents Sea port.
+Finnish democracy survived Soviet coup attempts and the anti-communist Lapua movement.

-In 1917, the population was three million.
-Credit-based land reform was enacted after the civil war, increasing the proportion of the capital-owning population.
-About 70% of workers were occupied in agriculture and 10% in industry.
+In 1917 there were three million people in the country.
+After the civil war, a credit-based land reform was introduced, increasing the proportion of the population with access to capital.
+About 70% of the workforce was employed in agriculture and 10% in industry.